charlesleejy/system-design/data/snowflake.md

 ## How Micro-partitions & Data Clustering works

-Certainly!
-Here's a detailed explanation of how micro-partitions and data clustering work in Snowflake:

 Micro-partitions:

 1. Atomic Storage Units: Micro-partitions are the fundamental units of storage in Snowflake.
 Each micro-partition contains a subset of the table's data.